2020 USAC SILVER CROWN

 Versatility is the key to success in this series, as it makes regular appearances at half-mile dirt and five-eighths-mile paved tracks to one-mile dirt and 1.25-mile paved tracks.
 Silver Crown races are longer in distance than other USAC open-wheel division races and distances are usually 100 miles or 100 laps, depending on the track.

-All of the events were broadcast on FloRacing.com in 2019 on a live and on-demand basis.
+All of the events are broadcast on FloRacing.com through 2026.

 LITTLE 500 ASPHALT SPRINT CAR RACE AT